Google Pixel Buds A-Series

 Apple's own earbuds

-Everyone recognizes the AirPods, and while convenient in some ways, they aren't the best option when you want good sound or are on Android.
+Everyone recognizes the AirPods, and while sometimes convenient, they aren't the best when you want good sound or are on Android.

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.